ImperialCollegeLondon/icldance/pages/salsa-and-bachata/index.md

 and practice with the team – no auditions and beginners are welcome.
 A fantastic experience to perform, go to inter-university competitions and join a close-knit, fun and friendly dancing community.

-After the tasters sessions, you can join the open level team using [this link](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAADLXB81UMlhHSlJaOEY0WjdTSFFTRUIzM0hYTURMSS4u).

 ---